fishinwind/workshop/content/Classes/class-2.rst

     $ ls -lh

-The "-lh" letters are flags, or modifier arguments to the *ls* command.
+The `-lh` part are flags for the `ls` command.

-These can be separated as:
+These can also be separated like:

 .. code-block:: bash